dewberryants/asciiMol/README.md

 * Orthographic view
 * Zoom, Rotation
 * Simple Colors for common light atoms
+* Basic bond detection and display

 Planned, but NYI features:
-* Automatic bond calculation and display
 * Two-letter atom symbols

 On the horizon: